conan-io/docs/developing_packages/workspaces.rst

 .. code-block:: bash

-    $ conan search
+    $ conan search say
-    There are no packages
+    There are no packages matching the 'say' pattern

 .. note::